johnstonskj/johnstonskj.github.io/_posts/2019-06-13-ICL-EMail-Signature.md

 ---
 title: ICL EMail Signature
-layout: page
+layout: post
 ---

+Well, this was a blast from the past, looking for some other pointers for this site I cam across this in an old Linux mailing list.

-Well, this was a blast from the past, when email sigs tended to be overly ostentatious -- or pretentious depending on your point of view!
+From a time when email sigs tended to be overly ostentatious -- or pretentious depending on your point of view!

 Oh, and "OP Mail" refers to ICL's proprietary Office Power system which sucked so bad.